 Your loan partner won’t just want to look at business finances, either.
 Most new companies don’t have a long credit history, nor do they necessarily have enough financial records to give lenders a complete picture of their company’s profits, losses, and expenses.
 Your personal financial records help make up the difference—the logic being that you’ll handle your business finances in a similar manner as your personal finances.

 Whether you’re just starting out, funding an expansion, or want to purchase new equipment, lenders want to know a few basics about your optometry practice before financing your objectives.
-Chief among them are the purpose for your loan, any existing loans you have, and your business finances.
+Chief among them are the purpose for your, any existing loans you have, and your business finances.

 Lenders will usually ask for details about how you intend to spend the optometry practice financing you’re seeking.
 Some uses are more appealing than others—say, for example, that you want to finance a new office.
 This is a more enticing prospect to lenders than using the money to advertise or market your business, since this may not provide as strong of a financial return on their investment.
 Make sure you know why you need the money in the first place, and be prepared to speak about the financial reasons why financing is your go-to option to make it happen.